bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 5. How do Option<> or Result<> affect structs?
 6. How are arrays allocated?
 7. Legal to pass an array as an argument?
+8. Can you force a heap allocation with arrays that are larger than stack size?
+    - Check `ulimit -s`

 # Piling On - Rust and the Heap